AminPIC/handbook/_pages/about-us/offices/washington-dc.md

 ### Bathrooms

-Gendered bathrooms are located at the end of both the 4100 and 4200 wings.
-Additional bathrooms are just outside the 4400 space in the 4100 wing.
+Gendered bathrooms are located at the end of the 3100 wing.
 A single-occupancy, wheelchair-accessible all-gender bathroom is located on the third floor in wing three (room 3355).

 ### Mother’s rooms